sachin-acharya-projects/ReadingTelegramMessages/README.md

 # ReadingTelegramMessages
-This simple program reads Messages from telegram using Telegram API and Telethon Python Package
+This simple program reads Messages from telegram using Telegram API and Telethon Python Package (It cannot read personal messages, yet!)
 _____________________________________________________
 ### Configurations
 ````ini